runtimeverification/michelson-semantics/README.md

 ### Michelson Tests

-All tests are located under in the `tests` directory in the following folders:
+All tests are located under in the `tests` directory.

-`tests/unit` contains the unit testing suite used to verify the correctnes of the semantics.

-`tests/contracts` contains complete contracts used for miscellaneous purposes, such as performance testing.

-`tests/obsolete` contains contracts in obsolete formats no longer accepted by the current semantics that have not yet been translated.

-`tests/proofs` contains full formal verification tests.
+See the [README](./tests/README.md) for more details.